-Many of you have seen the work of photojournalist Eve Arnold from the photographs of Marilyn Monroe on the set of John Huston’s 1960 film The Misfits when the renowned photojournalism agency Magnum were given exclusive access.
+Many of you have seen the work of photojournalist Eve Arnold from the photographs of Marilyn Monroe on the set of John Huston’s 1960 film The Misfits when the renowned photojournalism agency Magnum was given exclusive access.
 Eve was on the set in Nevada for 4 months along with others in the agency at the time (Cartier-Bresson, Bruce Davidson & Inge Morath) and was the first woman ever to work at the cooperative.

-Eve first met Marilyn when they were both at early stages of their careers and later recalled “At photo sessions, she was in total control, she manipulated everything-me, the camera and I never met anyone who could make them respond the way she did”.
+Eve first met Marilyn when they were both at the early stages of their careers and later recalled “At photo sessions, she was in total control, she manipulated everything-me, the camera and I never met anyone who could make them respond the way she did”.
 Marilyn said of Eve after seeing her work with Marlene Dietrich; “If you could do that well with Marlene, can you imagine what you can do with me?”

 Born Eve Cohen on April 21 1912 in Philadelphia to Russian Jewish parents who had fled persecution, Eve was one of nine children.
 Her interest in photography began in 1946, after being given a camera by her boyfriend after working in a film processing plant in New York.
 Inspired to become a pro by (her words “exalted photographers like Cartier-Bresson and Robert Capa”) she applied to Magnum and to her surprise, they accepted.

-Her first story of migrant workers near her home in Long Island went down well, and after 3 years she became a fully fledged member of Magnum.
-According to Life Magazine she went on to ‘offer a window into many of the cultural touchstones and most of the figures who helped shape the second half of the 20th century.’
+Her first story of migrant workers near her home in Long Island went down well, and after 3 years she became a fully-fledged member of Magnum.
+According to Life Magazine, she went on to ‘offer a window into many of the cultural touchstones and most of the figures who helped shape the second half of the 20th century.’

-Whilst at The New School in the 1950’s, Eve shot a fashion essay set in an Abyssinian church in Harlem which was a centre of the Civil Rights Movement.
+Whilst at The New School in the 1950s, Eve shot a fashion essay set in an Abyssinian church in Harlem which was a center of the Civil Rights Movement.
 It was later published in England’s Picture Post.
 These images archive a glorious 1950’s subculture where up to 300 fashion shows were held every year, many of them showcasing clothes that local seamstresses made or that models made themselves.
-Some of them were a subtle form of protest at the white fashion industry in New York and were a great source of pride within local black industry.
+Some of them were a subtle form of protest at the white fashion industry in New York and were a great source of pride within the local black industry.
 Such a wonderful glimpse into a uniquely evolving community, how fortunate for us that Eve was there to archive it.

 A model that stood out for me (it’s how I came across the Harlem fashion shows) is Charlotte Stribling, better known as ‘Fabulous‘.